Common Playground Equipment Names and Terms

 Still rings — similar to the kind used in gymnastics, and hung from long chains on playgrounds — are still very much a part of playgrounds.
 It’s common to see them labeled as therapeutic hand rings, with shorter chains.
 Children can practice their upper body strength by supporting their body weight when hanging from the rings.

-Swings are still swings, but there are many different types of swings to choose from.
+Swings are still swings, but there are many different types of swings to choose from that serve different purposes on the playground.

 Your average playground swing is usually the kind with belt seats that bend when you sit in them.
-Some new variations of the classic swing though are meant to change up the ride as well as be more inclusive for all riders:
+Some new types of the classic swing have new names and change up the ride as well as be more inclusive for all riders:

-- Accelerator swing: This is a group swing, usually with a big disc for kids to sit on.
-It generally works the same as a traditional swing, but multiple kids can use it at once, and it’s more interactive.
+This is a group swing, usually with a big disc for kids to sit on.
+It generally works the same as a traditional swing, but multiple kids can use it at once, so it’s more interactive and can pick up speed faster (as the name implies).

 Another consideration is the type of seat you want for your swing.
 Bucket seats are what you find on swing sets for babies and toddlers, while the most common type of seat for an A-frame or arch frame is the belt seat.